Aiman1017/OurBank2U/README.md

 Once i am comfortable with the calculations which are based on my inputs, i would want to be able to proceed to apply for the loan by clicking on a proceed button.
 I would like a simple interface to repay the loan, including all the neccessary loan details.
 The loan payment web app is a representation of this need.

-Note: The currency list soap api does not work on github pages due to Google's HTTPS protocol.
+Note: The currency list soap api does not work on github pages due to Github's HTTPS protocol.
 To remedy this, kindly extract the files and run them on your localhost.